 Wait wait wait, what?!
 No Blue Sky?!
 This thing is just brimming with Dream Fuel!
 Compare it to the ending of the game, and see just how sweet it is.
 It will fill your heart with feels, seriously.
 It even has its own page.

 Speed Racer: While already the incarnation of pure awesomeness, the final lap of the Grand Prix crowns all other preceding moments of awesome.
 As well as the last two minutes and the dramatic reveal.
-If you aren't overcome with the urge to reach into the screen and give a specific character (avoiding spoilers here) a hug for their sacrifice for their loved ones, then i'm sorry but you may not have a soul.
+If you aren't overcome with the urge to reach into the screen and give a specific character (avoiding spoilers here) a hug for their sacrifice for their loved ones, then you just may not have a soul.

 Up: Whilst admittedly opening with a heartbreaking intro, a little further in everything suddenly becomes so relaxing, nostalgic and whimsical.